Akon: 2010–2018: Unreleased Stadium album and hiatus

 Later that year, on November 11, 2013, Akon released a standalone single titled "So Blue".

 On January 1, 2015, Akon released five singles from Stadium.
 He also announced that the album would be a quintuple album, broken up into five genres (Euro, Pop, Urban, Island & World).
 All singles failed to chart.

 In November 2015, Akon announced via his official website that he was planning to release his fourth album Stadium in four versions: Stadium-Island, Stadium-Urban, Stadium-World and Stadium-House.
 These editions of the album will be available exclusively via the Stadium mobile app which is supported by ads but allows fans to stream the albums.
-The album was indefinitely postponed, and might get released in the near future.
+The album was indefinitely postponed and might get released in the near future.

 In late 2015 and early 2016, Akon released the singles "Want Some", "Hypnotized" and "Good Girls Lie", upon striking a new record deal with Atlantic Records.
 In April 2016, Akon appeared in the Chinese reality TV show I Am a Singer along with the Taiwanese singer Jeff Chang.
-Later that year, he was featured on the remix of Joey Montana's single "Picky", and featured alongside Chris Brown on Gucci Mane's Michael Jackson tribute single "Moonwalk".
+Later that year, he was featured on the remix of Joey Montana's single "Picky" and featured alongside Chris Brown on Gucci Mane's Michael Jackson tribute single "Moonwalk".

 In late 2017, he released a collaborative mixtape with Konvict signees entitled Konvict Kartel Vol. 2.
 In 2018, he collaborated with reggaeton singer Ozuna on the bilingual single "Coméntale", the first time that Akon sang in Spanish in a Latin song.
 At the time, he stated he had adopted the nickname "El Negreeto" and would be pursuing collaborations with other Spanish-language artists.

 2019–present: Return to music, Akonik Label Group, El Negreeto, Akonda, and Konnect

 Akon has announced his new record label Akonik Label Group and will release four studio albums in different genres.
 In May 2019, Akon released his first Latin single "Get Money", featuring Puerto Rican rapper Anuel AA.
 It was intended to be the lead single for his fourth album El Negreeto but didn't appear on the final version of the album.
 The album was expected to be released on August 30, 2019, but was pushed back and released on October 4, 2019.
 On September 6, 2019, Akon released "Cómo No" featuring Mexican-American singer Becky G, as the lead single from El Negreeto.
-He released the album Akonda on October 25, 2019, and his sixth album, Konnect, in December of the same year.
+He released the album Akonda on October 25, 2019.
+Konnect was announced as his sixth album, scheduled for December of the same year, but was never released.

+A remix of Locked up (originally by Akon) by Steve Aoki, Trinix, Akon was released in August 2023.
+In 2025, Akon joined Canadian country music artist Josh Ross on the song "Drunk Right Now (Na Na Na)", a reimagined take on Akon's song "Right Now (Na Na Na)".

+In August 2025, Akon performed in Russia, but his concert in Sochi was nearly disrupted by a drone attack.